0x-d15c0/ACM-SIGAI-TASKS/Task-03/Readme.md

 # Transfer Learning with YOLOv3-tiny for Object Detection

 ### Introduction
-In this project, I demonstrate transfer learning using the YOLOv3-tiny model for object detection.
+This project demonstrates transfer learning using the YOLOv3-tiny model for object detection.
 It uses a random object detection dataset to evaluate the model's performance and metrics.
 YOLO (You Only Look Once) is a state-of-the-art, real-time object detection system that applies a single neural network to the full image.
 YOLOv3-tiny is a smaller, faster version of YOLOv3, making it suitable for real-time applications on limited hardware.

 ### Model Selection
 I've chosen the YOLOv3-tiny model for this project due to its efficiency and relatively good accuracy.
-YOLOv3-tiny is a lightweight version of YOLOv3, making it suitable for applications requiring faster inference times.
+YOLOv3-tiny is a lightweight version of YOLOv3, making it suitable for applications requiring faster inference times <i>(in this case easier use on google colab).</i>

 ### Dataset
 The COCO (Common Objects in Context) dataset is a large-scale object detection, segmentation, and captioning dataset.